 - The AI presents a visual Q&A flow.
 Answer each question by clicking the option that best describes your scenario.

-- After all questions are answered, the AI produces a workflow determination card showing: authorization type, applicable exemptions, required forms, and compliance recommendations.
+- After all questions are answered, the AI produces a workflow determination card showing: authorization type, applicable exemptions, required forms (e.g., DSP-5, DSP-73, DSP-85), and compliance recommendations.

-A Legacy Workflow toggle is also available for reference-based static guidance without AI interaction.
+A Legacy Workflow toggle is also available for reference-based static guidance without AI interaction — useful when you already know the authorization pathway and just want a quick checklist.

 This tool determines whether an export license is required for a specific ECCN code exported to a specific destination country.
-It can be accessed directly from Card 6, or via the "Check License" button in the ECCN classification result (where the ECCN is pre-filled and locked).
+It can be accessed directly from Card 6, or via the "Check License" button on a Quick ECCN Classification result (where the ECCN is pre-filled and locked).

 How to Use